redrootmin/bzu-gmb/README.md

 go to [release](https://github.com/redrootmin/bzu-gmb/releases)

-download in user space (/home/user/)
+download last version bzu-gmb in to user space (/home/user/)

 go to terminal and inter commands: